 — DP & SW: NRiCaD —

 It was the end of another school day at Madam Goose's Home for the Magically Gifted.
 In the large steel toe, students were forming an orderly queue in front of the school's main floo place.
 In the heel, a couple of rather elderly house elves cleaned classrooms with the exaggerated slowness that comes with age and indifference.
-And up behind the laces, the borders—over half the student body—were throwing bags onto floors, flopping down onto pastel coloured patchwork quilts, and saying thing like, "Finally," followed shortly by, "Oh god, please don't tell me we still have homework, as well."
+And up behind the laces, the boarders—over half the student body—were throwing bags onto floors, flopping down onto pastel coloured patchwork quilts, and saying thing like, "Finally," followed shortly by, "Oh god, please don't tell me we still have homework, as well."

 In one dorm room, several older girls already had their books open and their notes strewn around them, although there didn't seem to be much actual work going on.

 One girl said, "I'm hoping to get a job with the ministry.
 It'd be fascinating seeing how the wizarding world is run."

 Another girl said, "I'll probably end up with Honeydukes, or WitchCo, or one of the other big houses.
 My grades aren't good enough for anything else."

 A third girl said, "Paul told me he'd help get me into Kings Cross.
 He said I'd be perfect for it."

 The second girl gave her a weak smile.
 "Must be nice having an older boyfriend.
 I don't think I'm pretty enough for the portkey port."